Technogym bets on home fitness boom as virus empties gyms

-MILAN, Oct 23 (Reuters) - Italian fitness-equipment maker Technogym is working to supply more of its exercise machines and virtual trainers to peoples’ homes to offset a drop in sales to gyms and studios due to the pandemic.
+MILAN (Reuters) - Italian fitness-equipment maker Technogym TGYM.MI is working to supply more of its exercise machines and virtual trainers to peoples' homes to offset a drop in sales to gyms and studios due to the pandemic.

 Restrictions to contain the new coronavirus, or even just fears of contagion, have prompted many people to give up training at their local gym.
 Italy has not ruled out closing gyms and swimming pools again to fight a COVID-19 resurgence.